-Saracen Bezants of gold, of which 12 go per ounce, are at carats - 26 more gold coins follow - 15 per ounce Here are written what all silver coins contain.
-Tornesi grossi are at ounces11 1⁄2 per pound And it is to be understood that the pound is of 12 ounces of fine silver in all alloyings Medals ^[58] from Tours, first class, are at ounces \dots 11 1⁄2 per pound Medals [from Tours], third class, are at ounces 11 per pound Carlini and mergugliesi and barzellonesi are at ounces $11^{1}/{4}$ per pound Sterlings are at ounces Venetiani from Venice are at ounces 14 more silver coins follow - Here are written the alloyings of small coins Parigini of first class are at denari 5 ar nd grains 18 of alloy ^[59] ari 4 grains 16 of alloy ari 3 grains 14 of alloy ari 6 grains 18 of alloy -
+- 26 more gold coins follow -

+Here are written what all silver coins contain.

+Tornesi grossi are at ounces $11\frac{1}{2}$ per pound And it is to be understood that the pound is of 12 ounces of fine silver in all alloyings Medals ^[58] from Tours, first class, are at ounces $\dots \dots \dots$ Medals [from Tours], third class, are at ounces 11 per pound Carlini and mergugliesi and barzellonesi are at ounces $11^{1}/{4}$ per pound Sterlings 11 denari 2 per pound Venetiani from Venice \dots are at ounces $\dots \dots \dots$ - 14 more silver coins follow -

+Here are written the alloyings of small coins Parigini of first class are at denari 5 and grains 18 of alloy ^[59] Parigini of second class are at de enari 4 grains 16 of alloy Parigini of third class are at de enari 3 grains 14 of alloy Old Tolosini "with the cross" are at de enari 6 grains 18 of alloy - 50 small denominations follow ^[60] -

 First of all we notice the wide commercial network implied by the coins: Perperi (from hyperperon) is a Byzantine coin; pagliolati refers to the dynasty of Palaeologoi, the "communal" were minted by the Nicaea dynasty during the crusader occupation of Constantinople during the first half of the 13th century.
 Augustali had been minted in Sicily by Frederick II of Hohenstaufen and Charles d'Anjou.
 Dobre ("double", originally double dinar) were minted in the Iberian Peninsula and in the Maghreb ("Amira" is Almeria, Arabic al-Mariyya).
 Castellani were Castilian emulations of the dobre.
 Alfonsini, minted by Alfonso VIII of Castile, were also emulations of a Moroccan dobre.
 "Bezant" was used about the hyperperon in the Latin world, but also about the many imitations from the crusader states and the Islamic Mediterranean (Jacopo's "old bezants" are probably from Egypt, his "Saracen bezants" from the Jerusalem Kingdom).
 Tornesi, as we remember, are from Tours in France.
-Carlini were minted in Naples, mergugliesi in Montpellier, barzellonesi in Barcelona.
-Sterlings were English (then as now), Parigini were from Paris, tolosani from Toulouse.
+Carlini were English (then as now), Parigini were from Paris, tolosani from Toulouse.
 The many coins left out above are mostly from the same region but add German areas.